 - The limited exchange of water gives a residence time of water in the farm of approx. 6 days, which can be compared to the legal minimum requirement of 18.5 hours in a Danish model farm type 3.
 The size of the farm and the high recirculation intensity furthermore has the advantage, that the effect of the cleaning measures is substantially increased.

 - The cleaning of the water is handled by leading the water over sludge cones, after which the water is lead via both fixed bed and moving bed bio filters.
-In the FREA A/S project, no drum filters will be installed, but the design of the farm leaves up space for drum filters, if this should be deemed necessary later on.
+There are no drum filters installes in the FREA A/S project, but the design of the farm leaves up space for drum filters, if this should be deemed necessary later on.

-- The FREA farm will be sectioned in separate units for hatchery, fry, fingerlings and ongrowing.
-Within the individual units, the farm will also be split into further sub-units, in which way a substantial reduction of the risk of severe disease outbreaks and contamination is established.
+- When the FREA farm is sectioned in separate units for hatchery, fry, fingerlings and ongrowing and further split takes place within the individual units, in which way a substantial reduction of the risk of severe disease outbreaks and contamination is established.
 The sectioning into separate units and sub-units also enables to use the “all in – all out” principle in the production planning, which is in line with the general principles for production of other livestock.

-- As the production is purely based on groundwater the risk of pollution with substances damaging to the environment from water streams will be removed.
+- As the production is purely based on draining water and groundwater the risk of pollution with substances damaging to the environment from water streams will be removed.

 - When the FREA A/S project is fully built an average energy consumption of approx. 1.5 kWh per kg feed is expected.